The Listener (TV series): Production

 The series is produced by Shaftesbury Films, in conjunction with CTV (seasons 1-4), Space (seasons 1-2), and Fox International Channels (seasons 2-4).

 The series was created by Michael Amo.
 The pilot episode was directed by Clement Virgo.
 Production began in spring 2008.

-Production for the second season began in September 2010 and ended February 2011.
+Production for the second season began in September 2010 and ended in February 2011.

 With the delayed second season came several production changes.
-The entire writing staff was replaced, Michael Amo and Dennis Heaton have been replaced by Jason Sherman and Wil Zmak.
+The entire writing staff was replaced, and Michael Amo and Dennis Heaton have been replaced by Jason Sherman and Wil Zmak.

 In terms of storylines and overall tone, star Craig Olejnik has said that "season two is more mature, stronger, smoother, and it really picks up... it really moves into a whole new world."
-Examples of this "new world" include the ways in which Toby finds himself in cases.
+Examples of this "new world" include how Toby finds himself in cases.
 In season one, the majority of cases in which Toby was involved were approached by Toby.
 That is, Toby, as a paramedic, was called to a location and found himself wrapped inside of a case.
-On the other hand, season two sees Toby approached by Sergeant McCluskey on most cases.
+On the other hand, season two sees Toby approached by Sergeant McCluskey in most cases.
 In addition, season one had more of a mysterious, conspiracy sci-fi theme whereas season two has, as star Lauren Lee Smith states, "no real sci-fi aspect to it...
 It’s a guy who can read people’s minds and he helps the cops out with that."
 Season two nearly abandons Toby's search for his mother and an understanding of his powers.
 Colm Feore's character is gone, and the telepathic link is only through Toby solving crimes.
 Rather than try to discover what has happened to his mother and to learn more about his psychic sense, Toby "further embraces his telepathic powers to help solve criminal investigations".
 Season three continues the strictly procedural trend, with Toby becoming more officially involved with Sgt.
 McCluskey's position in IIB.